al1fandi/hr-project/README.md

 7. What is the distribution of job titles across the company?
 8. Which department has the highest turnover rate?
 9. What is the distribution of employees across locations by state?
-10. How has the company's employee count changed over time based on hire and term dates?
+10. How has the company's employee count changed based on hire and term dates?
 11. What is the tenure distribution for each department?

 # Cleaning and preparation:
-We can see the raw dataset below, you can view the raw data at this **[LINK](https://github.com/al1fandi/HR_Project/blob/03a454e8a274b90ac5bce4176399c9bde9fdd867/table/raw_data_hr.csv)**.
+We can see the raw dataset below.
+You can view the raw data at this **[LINK](https://github.com/al1fandi/HR_Project/blob/03a454e8a274b90ac5bce4176399c9bde9fdd867/table/raw_data_hr.csv)**.
 The date column did not display the appropriate format, so the dataset had to be cleaned and prepared for the analysis process.

 ![raw_capture](https://github.com/al1fandi/HR_Project/blob/main/image/raw_capture.png?raw=true)